 In defining the Authority for financial reporting purposes, Governmental Accounting Standards Board (GASB) Statement No. 14, The Financial Reporting Entity, establishes the basis for the reporting entity and whether it is considered a component unit of another entity and whether other entities are component units.
-The definition is based primarily on the concept of financial accountability, which occurs when an entity appoints a voting majority of the board and (1) is able to impose its will on the potential component unit and/or (2) is in a relationship of financial benefit or burden with the potential component unit.
-An entity would also be considered financially accountable if the potential component unit is fiscally dependent, regardless of whether the entity appoints the voting majority of the potential component unit's board.
+The definition is based primarily on the concept of financial accountability, which occurs when an entity appoints a voting majority of the board and (1) is able to impose its will on the potential component unit and/or (2) is in a relationship of financial benefit or burden with the potential component unit is fiscally dependent, regardless of whether the entity appoints the voting majority of the potential component unit's board.
 Careful review of the above criteria has resulted in the conclusion that the Authority is a component unit of Peachtree City, Georgia, since the City exercises significant influence based primarily on operational or financial relationships with the City (as distinct from legal relationships).
 The City appoints all board members of the Authority.
-The Authority, the City of Peachtree City, and Peachtree City Tourism Association (now known as the Peachtree City Convention and Visitors Bureau) have entered into agreements whereby the City is obligated to make periodic payments to the Convention and Visitors Bureau, who then remits periodic payments to the Authority to operate and maintain its airport facilities and make its services and facilities available to the citizens of the City to promote tourism, conventions, and trade shows in the community.
+The Authority and the City of Peachtree City have entered into agreements whereby the City makes periodic payments to the Authority to operate and maintain its airport facilities.